 Omar Abu Layla is the executive director of Deir Ezzor 24 and an expert on security and governance in northeast Syria.
-Abu Layla is a contributor to Fikra Forum.
+Abu Layla is studying for a masters degree in Public Policy at Princeton University.
+He can be found on Twitter at @OALD24.

 Statistics show that both the Damascus government and the Autonomous Administration of North and East Syria are failing to effectively combat COVID-19 in Deir al-Zour.